putuoka/c4it-blog/content/posts/2021/056-tech-talk-tips/article.md

 ---
 title: "13 tips for delivering better tech talks"
-path: '/blog/tech-talk-13-tips'
+path: "/blog/tech-talk-13-tips"
-tags: ["Talks", "Career" , "MainArticle"]
+tags: ["Talks", "Career", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Doing a tech talk is easy.
+excerpt: "Doing a tech talk is easy.
 Doing a *good* talk is harder.
 We're going to see some tips to improve the delivery of your conferences."
 created: 2021-05-04
 updated: 2021-05-04
 ---